haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

   However, the prefix of the address clause cannot be an array component, or a component of a discriminated record.

-As noted above in section 22.h, address values are typically non-static.
-In particular the To_Address function, even if applied to a literal value, is a non-static function call.
+As noted above in section 22.h, address values are typically nonstatic.
+In particular the To_Address function, even if applied to a literal value, is a nonstatic function call.
 To avoid this minor annoyance, GNAT provides the implementation defined attribute 'To_Address.
 The following two expressions have identical values: